Brakes

 Although it is physically larger, I actually prefer the old AJP front master cylinder over the Braktec used on later bikes.
 To me, the brakes have a better feel with the AJP.
 It is possible the lever ratio is different as they both use 9.5mm pistons.
 If you are looking to upgrade the front brake, Braktec's Monoblock is a very nice caliper.
 I have only ridden the cast model, but imagine the much more expensive CNC machined-from-billet version is ever stiffer.

 All brake pads wear tapered.
-If I am going to reinstall the same pads (after cleaning, for example) I mark the pads as inboard and outboard with a Sharpie pen to make make sure they go back the same way they came out.
+If I am going to reinstall the same pads (after cleaning, for example) I mark the pads as inboard and outboard with a Sharpie pen to make sure they go back the same way they came out.